umasreeram/fraud-detection-page.github.io/README.md

 The K-means clustering algorithm is sensitive to outliers, because a mean is easily influenced by extreme values.
 K-medoids clustering is a variant of K-means that is more robust to noises and outliers.
 Instead of using the mean point as the center of a cluster, K-medoids uses an actual point in the cluster to represent it.
 Medoid is the most centrally located object of the cluster, with minimum sum of distances to other points.

-Figure 7.
-Difference between K Means and K Medoids
+_Figure 7.
+Difference between k-means and k-medoids_

 <img src="k1k2.jpg" />